-Motus offers its employees a range of benefit plans that include gym memberships, student loan reimbursements, and company day service.
+Motus offers its employees a range of benefit plans, including gym memberships, student loan reimbursements, and company day service.
 This offer has allowed them to hire and keep talented young professionals for whom student debts are a huge financial burden.

-When deciding to create and implement a new employee benefits plan for your company workers, there are a number of factors to consider.
+There are several factors to consider when deciding to create and implement a new employee benefits plan for your company workers.

-The first of these is to understand the type of workers you employ and what kind of benefits they want and how this would actually help them engage better with their job.
+The first is to understand the type of workers you employ and what kind of benefits they want, and how this would actually help them engage better with their job.

-Pensions and retirement plans are great perks to motivate employees to continue working for the company.
+Pensions and retirement plans are great perks to motivate employees to continue working.